gruns/typo.ist/README.md

 But is that time well spent?
 I don't think so.
 Email's ingrained expecation is that every paragraph be well formatted and every sentence error free.
 I loathe that expectation.

-At first, I tried adding `Sent from my iPad` to mollify any mewling about my emails' brevity or mistakes.
+At first, I added `Sent from my iPad` to mollify any mewling about my emails' brevity or mistakes.
 (I've never owned an iPad.)
 But I came to want something beyond blunting email's onerous expectation.

 So I built Typo.
 It's an [Emacs minor mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html) that purposefully makes my emails a little worse, but just so, in return for celerity.